Generic Name: Amiodarone hydrochloride

 - If you miss a dose, wait and take your next dose at your regular time.
 Do not take two doses at the same.
 Continue with your next regularly scheduled dose.

 - Do not drink grapefruit juice during treatment with Amiodarone hydrochloride tablets.
-Grapefruit juice affects how Amiodarone is absorbed in the stomach.
+Grapefruit juice affects how Amiodarone hydrochloride tablets are absorbed in the stomach.

 Avoid sunlight.
 Amiodarone hydrochloride tablets can make your skin sensitive to sun and the light from sunlamps and tanning beds.
 You could get severe sunburn.
 Use sunscreen and wear a hat and clothes that cover your skin if you have to be in sunlight.
 Talk to you doctor if you get sunburn.